 For candidates (and CV writers) ATS can be frustrating.
-The primarily reason being that they’re often flawed.
+The primary reason being that they’re often flawed.
 Even though ATS are commonplace, they aren’t perfect.
-If the formatting of a CV isn’t quite right, the ATS won’t be able to parse the data correctly.
+If the formatting of a CV isn’t quite right, the ATS will struggle to parse the data correctly.
 They do not like CVs formatted using text boxes, fancy formatting or lots of colour.
-You could be the “perfect” candidate, but a simple formatting error can prevent you even being considered for the role.
+You could be the perfect candidate, but a simple formatting error can prevent you even being considered for the role.

 Research suggests that ATS systems can end the chances of up to 75% of candidates without a human recruiter being involved, culminating in their reputation as “rejection systems”.

 On a personal level, I detest ATS.
 They de-humanise the recruitment process and lots of credible candidates with good CVs miss out on opportunities due to system flaws.
 However, in today’s climate, they’re a necessary evil and their popularity is set to continue.

 The basic principle behind this trick was to fill empty spaces not visible on paper with text in white font, relevant to the job specification.
 Some candidates have even been caught copying the entire job description, word-for-word into their CV using white font.
 Let’s take the job description below as an example:

 In the above advertisement, the skills and experience required include: communication skills, experience across the marcomms mix and strong copywriting abilities.
 Therefore, a candidate using white text to manipulate the ATS, would fill spaces throughout their CV with those specific words in a white font.
 This would increase the frequency those particular words were found, and thus make the candidate appear more suitable.